cbanicki/run_project/README.md

 This script is a single function taking no arguments that will:

-1) Gather data files from a public website.
+1) Gather data files from a public website (link above).

 2) Download them to the working directory on your computer.

 3) Clean the data files by consolidating them into a single table and adding descriptive headers.

-4) Create a tidy data set summarizing the data by Volunteer Subject Number, Volunteer Activity, and mean and standard deviation values for activity measurements.
+4) Create a tidy data set summarizing the data by Volunteer Subject Number, Volunteer Activity, and take the average of mean and standard deviation values for activity measurements.

 ==================================================================